Ivan Bogachev

 ⇑ In other words, patients with schizophrenia can switch between different patterns, and they don't collect them as in catatonia, but they get the mirrored pattern enabled every time.

-Also, schizophrenia is not necessarily a sickness of the will, as it may be perceived in some other theories, but rather the malfunction in the mechanism that is supposed to control the choice between the proactive or reactive behavior.
-The railroad switches are broken, and they allow the completely mirrored patterns to exist simultaneously within the system.
+Also, schizophrenia is not necessarily a sickness of will, as it may be perceived in some other theories, but rather a malfunction in the mechanism that is supposed to control the choice between proactive or reactive behavior.
+Railroad switches are broken, and they allow two completely mirrored processes to exist simultaneously within the system.

-The mirrored patterns annihilate each other.
-The energy is being wasted.
-This leads to the problem of the lack of energy.
-The symptom that is being associated primarily with schizophrenia.
+Mirrored patterns annihilate each other.
+Energy is being wasted.
+This leads to the lack of energy.
+This symptom is being associated primarily with schizophrenia.
 Without it, we need to shut down some systems.
 Emotions are not required for survival.
 They go dark first.

-Since every structure that creates impulses has the same duality of the proactive and reactive impulses, the "switch" must be the universal ingredient.
-More simple structure, that is being included in all of them.
+Since every structure that creates impulses has the same duality of proactive and reactive impulses, the "switch" must be a universal ingredient, a simpler structure that is included in all of them.
 It is to be found and fixed.

-The medical ways to finally cure these diseases are still in development.
+Medical ways to finally cure these diseases are still in development.
 Unfortunately, we have to wait.
-The therapy can be used to help with the symptoms.
+Therapy can be used to help with the symptoms.

-Since the main constructions in these diseases are not affected, and the problem is in the switches only, the radical methods of therapy can be used.
+Since the main constructions are not afected in these diseases, and the problem is in the switches only, radical methods of therapy can be used.
 It is the opposite situation to the destructive diseases.

-With the schizophrenia it might be a good idea to stop all the used patterns on the one side of the table.
+With schizophrenia, it might be a good idea to stop all the used patterns on one side of the table.
 Proactive or reactive.
 It does not matter.
-This will unbalance the system, leading to the counterintuitive result where the free energy will be gained, because not all of it will be wasted in the completely mirrored self-annihilating processes.
+This will unbalance the system, leading to the counterintuitive result where free energy will be gained, because not all of it will be wasted in completely mirrored self-annihilating processes.

 EXAGGERATED IMPULSES

-If every system works, and the switches are not broken, the next problem to expect is the amplification of the impulses.
-When the impulses are being created too fast, the process becomes too intense.
+If every system works, and the switches are not broken, the next problem to expect is the amplification of impulses.
+When impulses are being created too fast, processes become too intense.
 Too amplified.
 Exaggerated.
 Uncontrollable.
-This may be perceived as the anxiety of sorts.
+This may be perceived as an anxiety of sorts.
 The problem is independent, and can be added on top of any other malfunction.

 There are 24 impulses.
 There are 24 conditions to expect.
-The set is not completely identical, but surprisingly similar to the current classifications of personality disorders.
+The set is not completely identical, but surprisingly similar to our current classifications of personality disorders.

-The amplified inflexibility is basically the obsessive-compulsive disorder.
+Amplified inflexibility is basically an obsessive-compulsive disorder.
 You must follow the rule.
-The amplified call for pity is the dependent personality disorder.
-The amplified destruction is the antisocial personality disorder.
+Amplified call for pity is dependent personality disorder.
+Amplified destruction is antisocial personality disorder.
 Ignoring is autism.
 Dread is paranoia.
 Reconstruction is bulimia.
 Exhaustion is anorexia.
 Etc.

-This leads to the hypothesis that many of these unpleasant, yet on the border of the disease or not the disease, conditions may have the same reason.
+This leads to the hypothesis that many of these unpleasant, yet on the border of a "disease or not a disease", conditions may have the same reason.
 The exaggerated impulse.
-And this is the problem to be solved purely by medications.
-We may expect to find the four catalysts that may amplify the impulses in the four systems.
-Or even the one to rule them all.
+And this is a problem to be solved purely by medications.
+We may expect to find four catalysts that amplify processes in four systems, or even the one to rule them all.

 THERAPY OF THE EXAGGERATED IMPULSES

-The anxiety, the loss of control, will be present.
-It can and should be removed before the therapy.
+Anxiety, loss of control, will be present.
+It can and should be removed before any therapy.
 There are medications for that.
-Then we will see the situation very similar to the patterns of behavior of the class II.
+Then we will see a situation very similar to the patterns of behavior of class II.
 The maximum of two loops created around the impulse that has been exaggerated.
-The possible actions will be practically the same.
+Our actions will be practically the same.
 Stop the loop.
-Reduce the self-amplification.
+Reduce self-amplification.

 MALFUNCTIONS OF THE MEMORY MAINTENANCE

-Three other structures may be relatively simple, but the memory is a complex one.
-Since the amount of the particles, the amount of the structures in the individual's design, is limited, the information in the memory must be re-ordered and deleted in order to save the new information.
+Three other structures may be relatively simple, but memory is a complex one.
+Since the amount of particles, the amount of structures in the individual's design, is limited, information in memory must be re-ordered and deleted in order to save new information.
 We cannot fit everything.

-There are three structural parts of the memory that can make it work as a storage for information.
-The "writer".
-The "reader".
-And the "worker", that performs the maintenance.
-The defragmentation.
-It reorganizes the important information that should not be deleted.
-And deletes the rest.
+There are three structural parts of memory that can make it work as a storage for information - a "writer", a "reader", and a "worker" that does all the maintenance and defragmentation.
+It reorganizes important information that should not be deleted and deletes the rest.
 This trio naturally leads to some expectations.

 FALSE READOUTS